Skip to Content

 Save your operation by clicking either the single disk icon to save just this operation or the multiple disk icon to save all changes in your integration project.
 You should see the asterisk on the Operations tab and operation title disappear as your new update activity is now created and saved to your project.

-Defining the Operation Components
+Defining the operation components

 Next we need to define the other components of the operation that appear within the graphical representation, including Source, Request, Response, and Target.